The Special Operations Division is directed by a Division Major.

 During hurricane and flood seasons, the Marine Division plays an important role in evacuation of residents and patrolling areas of Harrison County which are prone to flooding.

 Vessel Safety Inspections

 The Marine Division conducts routine safety inspections of vessels and watercraft – on all waterways – including watercraft offered for rent by vendors who operate on the beaches of Harrison County.
-Deputies check to ensure that sufficient numbers of floatation devices are on board and that the floatation devices are in proper condition.
+Deputies check to ensure that sufficient numbers of flotation devices are on board and that the flotation devices are in proper condition.
 Deputies also check for working fire extinguishers, current flares, and current boating registration.

 Required Safe Boating Equipment